 E-tolls are wrong for SA

-Having filed its replying affidavit on Monday, the Opposition to Urban Tolling Alliance (OUTA) is now even more adamant that the decision to toll the Gauteng freeway upgrade (GFIP) was a poor decision taken by the authorities.
+Having filed its replying affidavit on Monday, the Opposition to Urban Tolling Alliance (OUTA) is now even more adamant that the decision to toll the Gauteng Freeway Improvement Project (GFIP) was a poor decision taken by the authorities.
 “Since having access to the ETC contract, for which we had to sign a confidentiality agreement, our expert transport economist’s assessment of the numbers and efficiency of e-tolls has revealed that the plan suffers from oversights and is a most inefficient manner in which to fund the R17bn freeway upgrade” says Wayne Duvenage, Chairperson of OUTA.

 We expect the IMC to announce their e-toll plans sometime this weekend or next week, wherein we envisage they will further reduce the e-toll tariffs as well as the capped maximum charge, as they go on the charm offensive to woo the public into believing this is the best option.
 We also believe their announcement will include the acceptance of e-tolling by a few entities that were originally opposed to the plan.